 Most of my physics work concerns holographic duality or "holography," a mathematical equivalence between theories of quantum gravity and theories describing quantum phenomena with no gravity.
 Duality is nothing new to physics, with perhaps the most well-known example being the equivalent treatments of light as either a particle or a wave.
 Gravity is no different, and (in my view) holographic duality is no less profound.

-As for my work in computer science, I am currently working on applying tools from physics to develop novel methods and approaches to machine learning research.
-Right now, we are developing models that leverage the structure of holographic space and, in particular, AdS.
+As for my work in computer science, I am currently working on applying theoretical physics to the development of novel methods and approaches to machine learning research.
+Right now, we are creating models that leverage the structure of holographic space and, in particular, AdS.
+You can read our first paper on this topic here.

 Email: sashashi@ucsc.edu